flipperdevices/flipperzero-firmware/applications/external/video_player/README.md

 We need mono 8 bit unsigned PCM audio for Flipper so yeah

-After that run the Visual Studio project, don't forget to change the user settings in `flipper-video-converter.cpp`: path to your folder, FPS, aspect ratio of images (if necessary, default one is for 2:1 or roughly 16:9 video).
+After that run the Visual Studio project, don't forget to change the user settings in `flipper-video-converter.cpp`: path to your folder, FPS, audio sample rate, aspect ratio of images (if necessary, default one is for 2:1 or roughly 16:9 video).

 Then you will have `bundle.bnd` file.
 Rename it if you want but keep the extension.
 Copy it to `apps_data/video_player`.
 If the folder does not exist, create it.
 Since file would be very large, I advise to remove SD card from Flipper and connect it to your PC/laptop somehow, or wait all the night when it uploads via qFlipper.